As an Amazon Associate, I earn from qualifying purchases.

-Sandwiches became popular in London clubs as an after dinner-snack, in an age when healthy dinner ideas were the only substantial meal of the day, and fashionable hour to dine was four o clock.
+Sandwiches became popular in London clubs as an after dinner-snack, in an age when healthy dinner ideas were the only substantial meal of the day, and the fashionable hour to dine was four o clock.

 The Club Sandwich is a sandwich with cooked chicken breast and bacon, along with tomatoes and lettuce layered between three slices of toasted bread with mayonnaise.